Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-computervision/README.md

 ```

 ##### Sample code
-The following sample lets you describe a given image.
-To know more, Refer the [Azure Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home)
+The following sample describes a given image using Computer Vision.
+To know more, refer to the [Azure Documentation on Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home)

 ```typescript
 import {